 PReCePT in the South West

-From November 2018 to May 2019, the South West Academic Health Science Network supported the administration of magnesium sulphate to eligible mothers in NHS trusts across the South West of England.
+From November 2018 to May 2019, the South West Academic Health Science Network (SW AHSN) supported the administration of magnesium sulphate to eligible mothers in NHS trusts across the South West of England.

-The formal PReCePT programme is now complete and the SW AHSN is supporting trusts across the South West to maintain uptake among eligible mothers, which reached an average of 91% during the active phase of the programme.
+The formal PReCePT programme is now complete and the SW AHSN is supporting trusts across the South West to maintain uptake among eligible mothers in the region, which reached an average of 91% during the active phase of the programme.

 The PReCePT programme has positively impacted children across the South West, building healthier and happier futures for families.
 Watch Violet's story below.